 Either way, the Fitchburg is dark, tastes gross, and will turn your banger black on a single hit- even with a Q-Tip.
 That’s gonna be a no from me, dawg.

 The Lemon Kush Sugar I got from Garden Remedies says it was produced by Commonwealth Alternative Care.
 It looks ok but the flavor is way off.
 Not good.

-Alternative Care Therapies has BAKKED distillate, which we’ve reviewed from Vegas and Denver.
+Alternative Therapies Group has BAKKED distillate, which we’ve reviewed from Vegas and Denver.
 I’m fairly happy with this product and think the Terpene Rich description on my Sativa blend to be accurate.
 It’s in the freakin’ jars, though, and I hate that.
 ACT had the Dabaratus but that was for medical patients only.
 Everybody else has to suck the distillate out of a jar with a dab straw.

 Temescal had CORE Concentrates Live Resin in stock and the Blueberry Headband I got was very good.
 It’s terpy, it’s potent, and it’s easy to work with.
 No complaints whatsoever.